lsst-sitcom/sitcomtn-094/index.rst

 #.
 It is not a loss of communication between the main box and the top box.
 I tried cutting that communication and the shutter did not close.
 Also, the light indicating successful communication between the two boxes stays on during the events.

+#.
+It is not a problem with power supplied to the top box cRIO.
+We have attached a monitor to the 24V supply feeding this cRIO, and it is very stable.

 Fritz Mueller and I have installed a LabJack to monitor the signals in the top box.
 There is a second LabJack ready to be connected to the main box, but it is not yet hooked up.
 This has enabled us to verify what is actually happening and has led to the learning in the summary above.
 To enable the monitoring involves running a Python script which is available at: https://github.com/craiglagegit/Notebook_Keeper/blob/main/scripts/Dome_Monitor_Test_17Aug23.py

 To launch this, I typically use the following command: